mixer/developers/src/reference/interactive/protocol/protocol.rst

 - ``connectedAt``, the unix milliseconds timestamp when the user connected.
 - ``disabled`` (settable), a boolean set to true if the user's input as been disabled.
 - ``groupID`` (settable), a string referencing the group the user belongs to.
-- ``meta`` is a map of custom property names to etagged values; you can use this to attach custom metadata to users which will be visible to custom controls.
+- ``meta`` is a map of custom properties; you can use this to attach custom metadata to users which will be visible to custom controls.
 The ``value``s of these are permitted to be any valid JSON.

 .. code-block:: js

   {
     "sessionID": "efe5e1d6-a870-4f77-b7e4-1cfaf30b097e",
-    "etag": "54600913",
     "userID": 146,
     "username": "connor",
     "level": 67,